DETERMINISTIC6G/NetworkDelayEmulator/README.md

      (10:0)     (20:0)
 ```

-At the top of the hierarchy, we place an ETS (Enhanced Tranmission Selection) QDisc.
+At the top of the hierarchy, we place an ETS (Enhanced Transmission Selection) QDisc.
 ETS is a so-called classful QDisc with sub-classes to which other QDiscs can be assigned.
 The traffic of these sub-classes is scheduled by ETS either using deficit round-robbin (weighted fair bandwidth sharing) or priority queuing.
 We use fair bandwidth sharing since we do not want to penalize any of the traffic classes (other than applying some delay to them).
 The ETS QDisc with two sub-classes is set up as follows on a network interface, say `eth0`:

 ```
 $ sudo tc qdisc add dev ens1f3 root handle 1: ets bands 2 quanta 1000 1000